 - His or her time and wages records, including overtime (if applicable) and remuneration

 - His or her records of leave, including leave taken and available entitlement

 - His or her records of superannuation contributions; and

 Access by an employee to records of other employees is generally not permitted.
-If an employee believes that a special case exists and the other employees involved do not object then the manager may permit such access.
-The Managing Director will make the final decision regarding one employee having access to another employee’s personnel file.
+If an employee believes that a special case exists, and the other employees involved do not object then the manager may permit such access.
+The CEO will make the final decision regarding one employee having access to another employee’s personnel file.

-An employee may request an interview with their employer, the Arriba Group, or a representative of the employer at any time during working hours to discuss a record which has been made or is to be made by the Arriba Group.
+An employee may request an interview with their employer, The Group, or a representative of the employer at any time during working hours to discuss a record which has been made or is to be made by The Group.